Khvostov Incident

-The Khvostov Incident (Инцидент Хвостова), called the Russian bandits of Bunka (文化露寇) in Japan, refers to a series of raids and clashes involving the Russian officer Lieutenant Nikolai Alexeyevich Khvostov of Russian-American Company against Japanese outposts in 1806–7, when the Russian envoy Nikolai Rezanov ordered his subordinates Khvostov and others to attack Iturup (Etorofu), a Japanese base on Sakhalin.
+The Khvostov Incident (Инцидент Хвостова), called the Bunka Russian invasion (文化露寇) in Japan, refers to a series of raids and clashes involving the Russian officer Lieutenant Nikolai Alexeyevich Khvostov of Russian-American Company against Japanese outposts in 1806–7, when the Russian envoy Nikolai Rezanov ordered his subordinates Khvostov and others to attack Iturup (Etorofu), a Japanese base on Sakhalin.

 Background

 By the late 18th century, Russian explorers and traders had begun venturing farther east, probing territories near the northern borders of Japan.
 The Tokugawa government, adhering to strict maritime restrictions, remained wary of foreign incursion.
 Relations were further complicated by limited diplomatic channels and misunderstandings regarding territorial boundaries in Sakhalin and the Kurils.

 In the late Edo period, a diplomatic mission from Russia visited Japan, which was isolated from the rest of the world.
 The purpose was to negotiate trade between Japan and Russia, but the Edo Shogunate refused.